microsoft/vscode-docs/docs/remote/containers.md

 You'll be asked to either select an existing Dockerfile (if one exists), or pick a pre-defined container configuration from the [vscode-dev-containers repository](https://github.com/Microsoft/vscode-dev-containers) in a filterable list.
 VS Code will then add `devcontainer.json` and any other required files to the folder.
 While most of these pre-defined "dev container definitions" include a Dockerfile, you can use them as a starting point for an image instead if you prefer.

 > **Note:** See [System requirements](#system-requirements) for information on supported containers.
-When using experimental support for Alpine Linux in [Visual Studio Code Insiders](https://code.visualstudio.com/insiders/), note that some extensions installed in the container may not work due to `glibc` dependencies in native code inside the extension.
+When using support for Alpine Linux in VS Code Insiders, note that some extensions installed in the container may not work due to `glibc` dependencies in native code inside the extension.

 You can also create your configuration manually.
 The difference between configuring VS Code to build a container image using a Dockerfile or just reuse an exiting image is a single property in `devcontainer.json`: